The Cennergi Vision

 Our VISION is to become a diversified, profitable African energy business that owns and operates a balanced portfolio of energy assets throughout Sub-Saharan Africa and across the energy value chain thereby delivering reliable, affordable energy to our customers and acceptable returns to our shareholders.
 Cennergi aim to Power Progress through resources that power a clean world.

 Who is Cennergi

-Cennergi launched its operations in the South African renewable energy sector in 2012 and was awarded the bids for two wind farm projects in the Eastern Cape by participating in the Department of Energy’s Renewable Energy Independent Power Producer’s Procurement Programme (REIPPPP).
+Cennergi launched its business in the South African renewable energy sector in 2012 and was awarded the bids for two wind farm projects in the Eastern Cape by participating in the Department of Energy’s Renewable Energy Independent Power Producer’s Procurement Programme (REIPPPP).

-Amakhala Emoyeni RE Project 01 Pty Ltd (AE01) is the second SPV Company formed to develop the Amakhala wind farm project.
+Amakhala Emoyeni RE Project 01 Pty Ltd (AE01) is the second SPV Company formed to develop the Amakhala Wind Farm project.
 The shareholders of the AE01 include Cennergi (Pty) Ltd (95%), Cookhouse Community Trust (2.5%) and the Bedford Community Trust (2.5%), the latter two being BEE partners to the project.

 The Wind Farm is located between Cookhouse and Bedford in the Eastern Cape Province of South Africa.
 The Wind Farm comprise 56 Nordex N117 wind turbines and an installed capacity of 134.4 MW.
 The Project achieved financial close in May 2013 and COD on 28 July 2016.